 I know something was missing.

-Pro Episerver Commerce aims to provide a complete, systematic knowledge of the the framework, so I limited the “sample code” to minimal, my intention was if the readers have a more comprehensive understanding of the framework, they can easily write any changes they want.
+Pro Episerver Commerce aims to give a complete, systematic knowledge of the framework, so I limited the “sample code” to minimal, my intention was if the readers have a more comprehensive understanding of the framework, they can easily write any changes they want.
 However, I can see that many developers new to Episerver Commerce need a more approachable way, “just get the job done”.
-And I personally want to have some nice, “innovative” ways of getting things done, which are outside of what the framework provides.
+And I want to have some nice, “creative” ways of getting things done, which are outside of what the framework provides.

 That motivates me to start working on my second book: Episerver Commerce: A problem – solution approach.